Peace and tranquillity

 Newly painted deck and new solar panels

 By the Monday morning, things were looking good on deck and they started to fit the new solar panels.
-The wiring was going to be a bit more complicated as they suggested having having an additional Victron MPPT Controllers rather than just the one we had.
+The wiring was going to be a bit more complicated as they suggested having an additional Victron MPPT Controller rather than just the one we had.
 This meant that the two 38W panels could run separately from the larger 100W panel.
-By Tuesday evening, the wiring was complete although they had made a mess of the aft cabin headlining but at least Liz was on hand to sort (headlining being her speciality and the heads/toilets mine).
-They popped back on the Wednesday to reconnect a couple of ceiling lights that had taken down – Lord knows why.
+By Tuesday evening, the wiring was complete although they had made a mess of the aft cabin headlining and at least Liz was on hand to sort it (headlining being her speciality and the heads/toilets mine).
+They popped back on the Wednesday to reconnect a couple of ceiling lights they had taken down – Lord knows why.
 This gave us a few hours before our flight back to the U.K. to clear up the boat.
 Or so we thought.

 Jo decided to check the instruments were still working given how long it had been.
 The chart plotter and radio seemed ok but an error message came up on the other instruments – it needed a code but wouldn’t accept the code we had.
-The old instruments we had, had an inbuilt theft protection that meant you had to enter a code if one of them was stolen.
+The old instruments we had had an inbuilt theft protection that meant you had to enter a code if one of them was stolen.
 Anyway, after multiple tries, Jo rang Raymarine in the U.K. and it seems that the instruments have been corrupted.
 Not sure whether the battery failure was the culprit or just old age.
 They’d been installed from day one so 1998!
 Now we need to decide whether to just get secondhand replacements of a slightly newer model that doesn’t have a built in code or splash out on a whole new system.

 Posted in News | Tagged , , , | Leave a comment